-The fact that there are thousands upon thousands of scholarships, along with the added fact that there are so many different types of scholarships for students to apply for, more often than not leaves students feeling overwhelmed and unsure of their next move.
+The fact that there are thousands of scholarships, along with the fact that there are so many different types of scholarships for students to apply for (merit scholarships, which will be covered in this post, are one major category), can leave students feeling overwhelmed.

-In this post, I am going to tell you everything you need to know about the biggest category of scholarships that’s out there - merit based scholarships.
+However, our goal is to make your scholarship search and application process easier!
+So, in this post, we'll dive into everything you need to know about the biggest category of scholarships that’s out there: merit based scholarships.

-To give it to you plainly, merit scholarships are scholarships that students receive due to their academic success.
+To give it to you plainly, merit scholarships are scholarships that are based on academic achievement.
 Academic success is usually just thought to be your standardized test scores, GPA, and grades.

-However, for these scholarships, academic success is not only limited to those three categories; it also includes leadership roles, community involvement, and extracurricular activities (think sports, arts, etc).
+However, for merit awards, academic success is not only limited to those three categories; it also includes leadership roles, community involvement, and extracurricular activities (think sports, arts, etc).

-Now that you know that merit scholarships include scholarship opportunities across all of those categories I listed above, you probably won’t be surprised to learn that merit scholarships are a very common type of scholarship that students apply for.
+Now that you know that merit scholarships include scholarship opportunities across all of those forms of merit I listed above, you probably won’t be surprised to learn that merit scholarships are a very common type of scholarship that high school and college students apply for.

-For reference, the other type of scholarships that people often refer to is called need-based scholarships.
-While I won’t go into too much detail on need-based scholarships here (focusing on merit scholarships!), need-based scholarships simply are those that are awarded to students on the basis on financial need (or financial need is a consideration in the process).
+The other category of scholarships that people often refer to is called need-based scholarships.
+While I won’t go into too much detail on need-based scholarships here (focusing on merit based aid), need-based scholarships simply are those that are awarded to students on the basis of financial need (or financial need is a consideration in the process).

 As I was saying, there are a lot of types of merit scholarships that students can apply for.
-One of the most well-known or recognizable types of merit scholarships is the full-ride scholarship, aka scholarships that provide winning students with enough money to cover most or all of their college tuition.
+One of the most well-known or recognizable types is the full-ride scholarship, aka scholarships that provide winning students with enough money to cover most or all of their college tuition.

 Yes, these scholarships are as great as they sound!
 Unfortunately, they tend to be extremely competitive due to the amount of money that they save students, however, I highly encourage you to apply for a few that you’re eligible for and give it your best shot!